fatima-basharat/fatima-basharat/README.md

 Hi!
-I'm an IT graduate the University of Central Florida, motivated by the power of technology as a tool for positive change.
+I'm an IT graduate from the University of Central Florida, motivated by the power of technology as a tool for positive change.

 See [my website](https://fatimabasharat.netlify.app/) for more information!